 Where to Find the Best Prices for Plants

-We checked prices for 26 different plants, such as a dwarf lilac in a three-gallon container and a knockout rose in a three-quart container.
+Our undercover shoppers checked prices at each store or chain for 25 different plants, such as a lavender in a six-inch pot and a false cypress in a #3 container.

-For the selection of plants they sell, Home Depot and Lowe’s did very well on price.
-Home Depot’s prices averaged 37 percent below the all-store average for comparable items, and Lowe’s averaged 26 percent below the all-store average.
-Unfortunately, both Home Depot and Lowe’s received well-below-average ratings on “quality of products.”
+For the selection of plants they sell, Home Depot, Lowe’s, and Meadows Farms did very well on price.
+Home Depot’s prices averaged 34 percent below the all-store average for comparable items, Lowe’s prices averaged 24 percent lower than the all-store average, and Meadows Farms’ 12 percent lower.
+Unfortunately, all three of these chains received well-below-average ratings on “quality of products.”

 It is important to note that in this field—unlike most we cover—there is a correlation between price and quality.
 A store with high ratings on our customer survey for “quality of products” is more likely than not to have a higher-than-average price comparison score.
 Fortunately, however, some stores that rated high on our quality measures also had below-average prices.

 Our Undercover Shoppers Found Big

 |Dwarf lilac, 4' to 6', ball and burlap or in a #3 container||$24.30||$37.87||$60.00|